Extending the scope of the small-ball method: Beyond the small-ball condition

 \subsubsection{Tail cutoff}

 Because our interest lies in obtaining a lower bound, truncating the function is a possible approach.
-And, there is a natural location in which the function should be truncated: \begin{Definition} For $0<\xi<1$, set
+And, there is a natural location in which the function should be truncated: \begin{Definition} For a function $h$ and $0<\xi<1$, set